 In some people, codeine breaks down rapidly in the liver and reaches higher than normal levels in the body.
 This can cause dangerously slow breathing and may cause death, especially in a child.

-Do not use chlorcyclizine and codeine as a pain medicine for anyone younger than 18 years old who recently had surgery to remove the tonsils or adenoids.
+Medicines that contain codeine should not be used in anyone under 18 who recently had surgery to remove the tonsils or adenoids.

 To make sure this medicine is safe for you, tell your doctor if you have:

 any type of breathing problem (asthma, COPD);